 Opacity (0-100) affects the visibility of other layers below the selected layer.
 If a layer has an opacity of 0%, it will be completely transparent (invisible).
 The intermediate opacity value results in partial permeability of the pixels on that layer.
 At 100% opacity, only the pixels on that layer are visible.
 Transparent and translucent areas are filled with a checkerboard pattern.

 For blend modes other than normal, Opacity affects their influence on forming a blended image.

 Channels mode controls independent color channels.
-Clicking on a check box determines which color channels will be involved when blending layers.
+Enable the check-boxes to select color channels involved when blending layers.

 Blend by Brightness controls the visibility of pixels on the active layer and layers below it based on their brightness.

 The buttons at the bottom of the panel are used as follows:

 The Add Effect button opens the Layer Effects menu.
 Use its commands to change the appearance of a layer.

 The New Mask button creates a Layer Mask.
 After pressing the button, an extra thumbnail appears to the right of the layer thumbnail.

 The New Group button allows you to combine multiple layers into one set.
 When you click on this button in the Layers panel, elements will be created named Group 1, Group 2, etc. By moving a folder you can move all of the layers within it together.